wholesomecode/wholesome-block-comments/readme.txt

 = 1.2.0 =
 * Feature: Better comment highlighting when a block is selected.
 * Bug Fix: Issue with translations not being picked up.

+= 1.2.1 =
+* Bug Fix: Issue with comments on innerBlocks now resolved.